 I can truly say that this is one of the best things that I could have done for my fitness journey.
-The exercise classes acted as a developing tool for me to practise and learn different exercises until I learnt how to do it myself.
-I developed my own work out plan using the exercises I learnt so that each time that I would go to the gym, I would already have a structured plan in place to work out with.
-Also, having someone to go to the gym with was brilliant confidence boosting tool as the gym didn’t feel as daunting as we had each other.
+The exercise classes acted as a developing tool for me to practice and learn different exercises until I learnt how to do it myself.
+I developed my own work out plan using the exercises I learned so that each time that I would go to the gym, I would already have a structured plan in place to work out with.
+Also, having someone to go to the gym with was a brilliant confidence-boosting tool as the gym didn’t feel as daunting as we had each other.
 With the support of my gym buddy and my new workout plan, I was able to continue to maintain my weight and health through fitness.

 4. See the results and maintain it